 Everyone always had advice on how to create a password… but what about how not to create a password?
 In other words, what are the things you should never do if you want to create and maintain a solid collection of passwords?
-Here are a few things to keep in mind.
+Here are a few things to try avoiding.

 Don’t ever create a password that consists of one lone word that can be tracked down inside a dictionary.
 When a group of hackers play out a brute force attack, automated software basically throws out a bunch of guesses until they find the correct password.
 And typically, dictionary words are the first guesses thrown out.